 To get even with Nitschke's character Bogdanski, a prison guard who just made a dirty play, Burt Reynolds' Mean Machine team keeps letting him through the line of scrimmage so Reynolds can take aim at his, uh, nether regions with the football.
 The fact he does it for the final time on a third-and-32 play just makes it all the more fun.
 It's stunning that Nitschke, long considered the most intimidating force in football and also in this movie, could so easily become a punch line in a matter of two minutes.
 Not many guys could play it like that.

-8. Dan Marino - "Ace Ventura: Pet Detective"
+Dan Marino - "Ace Ventura: Pet Detective"

 "Laces out, Dan."

 Fred Williamson - "From Dusk Till Dawn"

-6. Lawrence Taylor - "Any Given Sunday"
+Lawrence Taylor - "Any Given Sunday"

 "When a man looks back on his life he should be proud of all of it, not just the years he spent in pads and cleats."

 Seriously, was there anyone else who could have embodied the message Oliver Stone was aiming for with this character?
 A guy who was a demon on the field, out of control off of it, and ultimately the movie's most sympathetic figure as he puts his life at risk for one more sack and a million-dollar bonus -- which is what we think many players do.
-His final scene where he's barely conscious makes you want to turn away from the screen, and in my mind is the third best scene in the movie -- just behind Jamie Foxx's debut where you see the action from his point of view, and of course, Al Pacino's "Peace with Inches" speech, which might be the best on-screen moment of his career.
+His final scene where he's barely conscious makes you want to turn away from the screen, and is the third best scene in the movie -- just behind Jamie Foxx's debut where you see the action from his point of view, and of course, Al Pacino's "Peace with Inches" speech, which might be the best on-screen moment of his career.

-5. Bubba Smith - "Police Academy"
+Bubba Smith - "Police Academy"

 "Mahoney, I haven't driven a car since I was 12."

-4. Brett Favre - "There's Something About Mary"
+Brett Favre - "There's Something About Mary"

-"What about Fav-ruh?",
+"What about Fav-ruh?"

 The movie is a comic classic: The hair-gel scene, the old lady kissing the dog, Matt Dillon's dentures, etc. But let's be real: Wasn't the first thing you said after you walked out of the movie, "Wow, how funny was Brett Favre?"
-Who knew Favre's scene would have the most staying power nearly 15 years later?
+Who knew Favre's scene would have the most staying power nearly 17 years later?

-3. Alex Karras - "Blazing Saddles"
+Alex Karras - "Blazing Saddles"

-Before he utters a word, Karras provides us with the physical highlight of the movie by punching the horse of a man who speaks to him.
-I've seen plenty of ideas in movies regurgitated over the years, but no one has dared try to one-up the horse punching.
+"Before he utters a word, Karras provides us with the physical highlight of the movie by punching the horse of a man who speaks to him.
+We've seen plenty of ideas in movies regurgitated over the years, but no one has dared try to one-up the horse punching.
 While seeing an athlete play a slow-witted person isn't anything new ("Mongo only pawn in game of life"), can you really see anyone else doing what he did?
-I even liked him in "Webster."

-2. Deacon Jones - "Heaven Can Wait"
+Deacon Jones - "Heaven Can Wait"

 "I'm terribly sorry Mr. Farnsworth, this is really embarrassing."

-He only has one scene, but Jones makes me howl every time I watch Warren Beatty's tryout scene with the Rams.
+He only has one scene, but Jones makes us howl every time we watch Warren Beatty's tryout scene with the Rams.
 Beatty is the owner of the team and he wants to be the quarterback, so he arranges a scrimmage workout with them.
 But this doesn't sit well with the players, so Jones keeps jumping offsides and decking Beatty before he even gets the snap.
 That by itself would be funny enough.
 But the fact that every time Jones sacks him he immediately feels remorse and apologizes -- because after all, Beatty's character is the owner of the team and signs his checks -- makes that scene legendary.